zofe/deficient/README.md

     /cache
     /views
         hello.blade.php
-    index.php

 you create this structure you can simply run a setup command in the root of your application
 (IMPORTANT: be sure that you've no folder conflict):

     php vendor/zofe/deficient/deficient setup:folders

-Then you can make an index.php or use Deficient where you want:
+Then you can make an index.php in your root or use Deficient where you want:

 ```php